Pennine Bridleway For Mountain Biking

 The Countryside Agency has opened a new 10 mile loop east of Settle off the bridleway.
 There are feeder routes from Stainforth and Long Preston.
 There are some rocky sections.

-Overall, Pennine Bridleway is the 24th most popular mountain bike trail of all 93 mountain biking rides in UK.
+Overall, Pennine Bridleway is the 23rd most popular mountain bike trail of all 93 mountain biking rides in UK.
+Several of the better mountain bike trails are nearby Pennine Bridleway including Peak National Park, Jacobs Ladder and Edale Valley.